antmicro/gerber2ems/README.md

 * `plane` - the number of the copper layer where the reference plane of the microstrip is located (counting from the top)
 * `excite` - whether the simulator should use this port as an input port (for multiple excited ports, they will be excited in separate simulations).

+#### differential_pairs/traces

+`differential_pairs`/`traces` are lists of simulated signals.
+Each signal can have following fields:

+* `start_p`, `stop_p`, `start_n`, `stop_n` - port numbers used for signal (differential_pair)
+* `start`, `stop` - port numbers used for signal (single ended trace)
+* `name` - optional name that allows to identify the signal
+* `nets` - list of nets to be included during grid generation (e.g. `["/CSI_A_CLK_N","/CSI_A_CLK_P"]`).
+If not specified, data from `netinfo.json` file will be used.
+In case the file is also not present, all nets (except GND) will be considered during grid generation.

 ### Geometry creation

-This is an automatic step done with the `-g` flag.
+This is an automatic step commenced with the `-g` flag.
 The script locates all the files needed for creating the geometry (Gerbers, drill files, pnp files, stackup file, simulation config file).
 Then it converts Gerber files to PNG using gerbv.
 The PNG's are then processed into triangles and input into the geometry.
 This also adds via geometries as well as port geometries.
 Everything is placed on correct Z heights using the stackup file.

-You can view the generated geometry which is saved to `ems/geometry/geometry.xml` using AppCSXCAD (installed during OpenEMS installation).
+You can view the generated geometry, which is saved to `ems/geometry/geometry.xml`, using AppCSXCAD (installed during openEMS installation).

 ### Simulation

 This is an automatic step commenced with the `-s` flag.
 The script loads the geometry and config files.
-It inputs all the information into the engine and starts the simulations, iterating over every "excited" port.
+It inputs all the information into the engine and starts the simulations, iterating over every excited port.

-At this step, the user should verify if the indicated number of timesteps is enough.
+At this step, the user should verify if the indicated number of timesteps is sufficient.
 The engine recommends that it should be at least 3x as long as the pulse:

 ```